KSPModdingLibs/KSPBuildTools/README.md

 Note that `KSPCommon.targets` makes use of `KSPCommon.props` for advanced users, which sets all the below properties but does not include the build targets.
 If you only want the properties and not the targets, you can use `KSPCommon.props` instead.

+### Versioning

+[MinVer](https://github.com/adamralph/minver) is recommended for versioning mods.
+KSPCommon.targets will use the generated version correctly.

 ### Customization

 Properties can be customized at several points: